martinj/duet-telegram/README.md

 Stop the bot and add your telegram user id in the confiuration file `authorizedUsers` and restart the bot.

-Issue `/start` command once again in your bot conversation.
-If everything worked you should see an output in the console with `New chat added`.

 You are now all set to start using the bot.

 ### Install NodeJS on Raspberry